-Excluded from the diluted earnings per share calculation for the years ended December 31, 2021, 2020 and 2019, respectively, were 567,741, 597,904 and 339,961 shares associated with equity awards granted to employees that are anti-dilutive based on the average stock price.
+Excluded from the diluted earnings per share calculation for the years ended December 31, 2022, 2021 and 2020, respectively, were 714,474, 567,741 and 597,904 shares associated with equity awards granted to employees that are anti-dilutive based on the average stock price.

-All outstanding stock awards were excluded in the computation of diluted earnings per share in the year ended December 31, 2020 because their effect was antidilutive due to the loss from continuing operations.
-For the year ended December 31, 2020, an additional 40,979 shares issuable under equity awards, which would have been dilutive if exercised based on the average market price being higher than the exercise price, were excluded from the computation of diluted earnings per share as their effect was antidilutive due to the loss from continuing operations.
+All outstanding stock awards were excluded in the computation of diluted earnings per share in the years ended December 31, 2022 and December 31, 2020 because their effect was antidilutive due to the loss from continuing operations.
+For the years ended December 31, 2022 and December 31, 2020, an additional 64,767 and 40,979 shares, respectively, issuable under equity awards, which would have been dilutive if exercised based on the average market price being higher than the exercise price, were excluded from the computation of diluted earnings per share as their effect was antidilutive due to the loss from continuing operations.